isomerpages/sportsg-corp/_support/ActiveSG Programme Partnership/ActiveSG Programme Partnership.md

 across Singapore.
 Through our extensive network of sport centres nationwide, we deliver a wide variety of programmes that promotes active living through sports.
-We welcome qualified coaches and exercise professionals registered with National Registry of Coaches (NROC) and certified National Registry of Exercise Professionals (NREP) respectively, to partner us in expanding our programmes offerings and join in our community of partners.</p>
+We welcome qualified coaches and exercise professionals registered with National Registry of Coaches (NROC) and National Registry of Exercise Professionals (NREP) respectively, to partner us in expanding our programmes offerings and join in our community of partners.</p>
 <p></p>
 <h4><strong>Programme categories</strong></h4>
 <h4><strong>a.
 Learn-to-Play (LTP)</strong></h4>